Post Budget Briefing Lunch – With The Hon Grant Robertson

-The Ministry of Health has put together a guide on the potential impact of a pandemic on business, what businesses may experience and areas to plan for.
+The Ministry of Health has put together a guide on the impact of a pandemic on business, what businesses may experience and areas to plan for.
 It is important to consider these factors and plan for how they may affect your ability to run your business.

 Areas to plan for include: